 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Virtu Financial, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of July 18, 2023 – (NASDAQ: VIRT)

-/EIN News/ -- NEW YORK, June 08, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Virtu Financial, Inc.
+/EIN News/ -- NEW YORK, June 15, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Virtu Financial, Inc..

 Shareholders who purchased shares of VIRT during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.